iCliniq Logo

 Hello doctor,

-My mother-in-law 72 years old.
-She gets swelling in her toe on and off for the past year.
-Recently there was pus inside, and she is having pain.
+My mother-in-law is 72 years old.
+She has had swelling in her toe on and off for the past year.
+Recently, there was pus inside, and she is having pain.
 After soaking the toe in hot water and betadine, discharge came out, but it is relapsing again.
-She had antibiotic too.
-She has diabetes but under control with medication.
+She had an antibiotic too.
+She has diabetes, but it is under control with medication.
+Please help.

 Answered by Dr. Noushif.
 M